2ndsilencerz/infinitium_assignment/README.md

    "account": {
       "accountID": 1,      // Long type, value is the sender account ID "amount": 985000,    // Double type, value is the remaining balance "currency": "IDR"    // One of this value: IDR, USD, MYR.
-Value are the account main currency },
+Value are the sender account main currency },
    "status": "SUCCESS",    // Value is either SUCCESS or FAILED "message": "",          // String type, only filled if status is FAILED to explain the failure